HechtYehuda/NYC-MVA-model/README.md

 The data contains geographical and borough information, along with date and time of each accident.
 A contributing factor was applied to each accident, as well as the vehicle types.
 The data set also contains the number of persons injured or killed; these are then broken down into pedestrians, cyclists, and motorists injured or killed.
 To develop a target, I combined the `NUMBER OF PEDESTRIANS INJURED`, `NUMBER OF PEDESTRIANS KILLED`, `NUMBER OF CYCLISTS INJURED`, and `NUMBER OF CYCLISTS KILLED`  into a single column called `TOTAL PEDESTRIAN CASUALTIES`.
 I then created the target based on the nonzero records contained in the `TOTAL PEDESTRIAN CASUALTIES` column, simply called `CASUALTIES?` and containing a 1 for all nonzero records, and a 0 for all others.

 ### Model development
+See more detail on the features in the _EDA_ file in the _Model prework_ folder.

 #### Classifiers/Metrics
 In such a model, the ideal metric is recall, owing to the imbalanced nature of the data and the desire to minimize false negatives--it is better to err on the side of caution than to assume that an accident will _not_ take place.